Giving a voice to women facing preterm birth

 Atlanta, GA 30329-4027

-Good Afternoon.
-I am Nissa Shaffi and I will be presenting public comment on behalf of the National Consumers League.
-For over 120 years, NCL has championed vaccine education and access for consumers who depend on these lifesaving medical interventions.
+For over 120 years, the National Consumers League (NCL) has championed vaccine education and access for consumers to these lifesaving medical interventions.
 We extend our gratitude to the Advisory Committee on Immunization Practices for the opportunity to serve as a voice for consumers.

 Thank you for your consideration of our views on this important public health issue.